b-riemann/mathieu-cell/README.md

 * used in

-> B. Riemann, "An elementary low emittance lattice study using Mathieu unit cells", manuscript submitted to arXiv (2020)
+> B. Riemann, "The Mathieu unit cell as a template for low emittance lattices", manuscript submitted to arXiv (2020)

 If you publish material using this software, please cite the above reference.